cmvandrevala/more-than-equations/content/Computer Science/Labs/resistance-is-everything.md

 ## 📝 Thought Provoking Questions

-1. How many `cin` statements did you end up using in this program?
+1. How many `cin` statements did you use in your program?
 Could you have gotten away with fewer `cin` statements?
 What are the tradeoffs of using more or fewer `cin` statements?
 2. Does it matter what order the user types their two resistance values into your program?
-For example, would I get the same answer if I first typed in $$10 \: \Omega$$ and then $$20 \: \Omega$$ versus $$20 \: \Omega$$ then $$10 \: \Omega$$?
+For example, would I get the same answer if I first typed in $$10 \: \Omega$$ then $$20 \: \Omega$$ versus $$20 \: \Omega$$ then $$10 \: \Omega$$?
 Why or why not?
-3. Should the "welcome" message and the "enter" prompt be printed from the same `cout` statement?
-Why or why not?
-4. In the mathematical notation of the equivalent parallel resistance formula, the division bar acts as a grouping symbol.
-How do you ensure that the sum in the denominator of this [complex rational expression](http://www.wtamu.edu/academic/anns/mps/math/mathlab/col_algebra/col_alg_tut11_complexrat.htm) is treated as a single group when translating the formula into a C++ expression?
+3. In the mathematical notation of the equivalent parallel resistance formula, the division bar acts as a grouping symbol.
+How do you ensure that the sum in the denominator of this complex rational expression [@marecekIntermediateAlgebra2017] is treated as a single group when translating the formula into a C++ expression?
-5. Recall that domain restrictions can come from both the algebraic operations in an expression as well as real-world concerns.
+4. Recall that domain restrictions can come from both the algebraic operations in an expression as well as real-world concerns.
 What values are not allowed mathematically for $$R_1$$ and $$R_2$$?
-6. What would happen if the user typed in a negative value for a resistance?
-Note, you do not need to write any code to handle this case.
+5. What happens if a user types in a negative value for one of the resistances?
+You do not need to write any code to handle this error case.
+Just try it out in your program and report what happens.
-7. What would happen if the user typed in zero for a resistance?
-Note, you do not need to write any code to handle this case.
+6. What happens if a user types in zero for one of the resistances?
+You do not need to write any code to handle this error case.
+Just try it out in your program and report what happens.

 ## 💼 Add-Ons For the Portfolio